tunnell/wax/README.rst

   :target: https://crate.io/packages/cito?version=latest

-This code consitutes a framework for software triggering.
+This code constitutes a framework for software triggering intended for particle and astroparticle physics experiments with pre-trigger data rates of 300 MB/s.
+The code scales to 300 MB/s by using celery over numerous computers, but the goal is to have a single thread be able to process a few MB/s.

 * Free software: BSD license
 * Documentation: http://cito.rtfd.org.